-Example 65 includes the subject matter of example 57, wherein the first dynamically-changing, temporally unique 60 identifier is not derived from any of the one or more data attributes associated with the first dynamically-changing, temporally unique identifier.
+Example 65 includes the subject matter of example 57, wherein the first temporally unique identifier is not mathematically derived from any of the one or more data attributes 50 associated with the first temporally unique identifier.

-Example 66 includes the subject matter of example 57, wherein the first dynamically-changing, temporally unique 65 identifier comprises a primary identifier for the first data subject.
+Example 66 includes the subject matter of example 57, wherein the first temporally unique identifier comprises a primary identifier for the first data subject.

-Example 67 is a non-transitory computer readable medium comprising computer executable instructions stored thereon to cause one or more processing units to: request a first dynamically-changing, temporally unique identifier from a first privacy server; associate the first dynamically-changing, temporally unique identifier with a first data subject; associate one or more data attributes with the first dynamicallychanging, temporally unique identifier; generate first time period data, wherein the first time period data comprises information defining a first time period during which the first dynamically-changing, temporally unique identifier may be used to identify the first data subject and retrieve the associated one or more data attributes; store, in at least one of one or more memory elements of the first client device, the first dynamically-changing, temporally unique identifier, the one or more data attributes, and the first time period data; and send, in response to a determination that a first condition has been met, the first dynamically-changing, temporally unique identifier, the first time period data, and the one or more data attributes to the first privacy server.
+Example 67 is a non-transitory computer readable medium 55 comprising computer executable instructions stored thereon to cause one or more processing units to: request, over a network, a first temporally unique identifier from a first privacy server; associate the first temporally unique identifier with a first data subject that is a user of a first client device; 60 associate one or more data attributes with the first temporally unique identifier; generate first time period data, wherein the first time period data comprises information defining a first time period during which the first temporally unique identifier may be used to identify the first data subject and retrieve 65 the associated one or more data attributes; store, in a memory of the first client device, the first temporally unique identifier, the one or more data attributes, and the first time period data; and send, in response to a determination that a first condition has been met, the first temporally unique identifier, the first time period data, and the one or more data attributes over the network to the first privacy server.

-Example 68 includes the subject matter of example 67, wherein the determination that the first condition has been met comprises a determination of at least one of the following: that a predetermined amount of time has passed; that a flexible amount of time has passed; that a purpose for the first dynamically-changing, temporally unique identifier has expired; or that a location of the first data subject has changed.
+Example 68 includes the subject matter of example 67, wherein the determination that the first condition has been met comprises a determination of at least one of the following: that a predetermined amount of time has passed; that a flexible amount of time has passed; that a purpose for the first temporally unique identifier has expired; or that a location of the first data subject has changed.

-Example 69 includes the subject matter of example 67, wherein the instructions further cause the one or more processing units to: modify one or more of the data attributes associated with the first dynamically-changing, temporally unique identifier.
+Example 69 includes the subject matter of example 67, wherein the instructions further cause the one or more processing units to: modify one or more of the data attributes associated with the first temporally unique identifier.

-Example 70 includes the subject matter of example 67, wherein the instructions further cause the one or more processing units to: track the use of the first dynamically-changing, temporally unique identifier.
+Example 70 includes the subject matter of example 67, wherein the instructions further cause the one or more processing units to: track the use of the first temporally unique identifier.

-Example 71 includes the subject matter of example 67, wherein the instructions further cause the one or more processing units to: revoke the ability of the first dynamically-changing, temporally unique identifier to retrieve the associated one or more data attributes.
+Example 71 includes the subject matter of example 67, wherein the instructions further cause the one or more processing units to: revoke the ability of the first temporally unique identifier to identify the first data subject and retrieve the associated one or more data attributes.

-Example 72 includes the subject matter of example 67, wherein the first client device resides on or is the same computing device as the privacy server.
+Example 72 includes the subject matter of example 67, wherein the first client device resides on the same computing device as the privacy server.

-Example 73 includes the subject matter of example 67, wherein the instructions further cause the one or more processing units to: send, in response to a change in the first dynamically-changing, temporally unique identifier, the first time period data, or the one or more data attributes, at least one of: the first dynamically-changing, temporally unique identifier, the first time period data, and the one or more data attributes to one or more client devices that have registered with the first privacy server to be synchronized with the first client device.
+Example 73 includes the subject matter of example 67, wherein the instructions further cause the one or more processing units to: send, in response to a change in the first temporally unique identifier, the first time period data, or the one or more data attributes, at least one of: the first temporally unique identifier, the first time period data, and the one or more data attributes over the network to one or more client devices that have registered with the first privacy server to be synchronized with the first client device.

-Example 74 includes the subject matter of example 67, wherein the first dynamically-changing, temporally unique identifier, the first time period data, and the one or more data attributes are sent to the first privacy server in the form of an HTTP cookie.
+Example 74 includes the subject matter of example 67, wherein the first temporally unique identifier, the first time period data, and the one or more data attributes are sent over the network to the first privacy server in the form of an HTTP cookie.